Where is Nicky Butt now?

-In February 2016 after a club restructure, Butt was appointed in his current role as head of Manchester United’s academy and was promoted again in July 2019 to head of first-team development reporting to former team mate Ole Gunnar Solksjaer.
+In February 2016 after a club restructure, Butt was appointed as head of Manchester United’s academy and was promoted again in July 2019 to head of first-team development reporting to former team mate Ole Gunnar Solksjaer.

 Along with his ‘Class of 92’ team-mates, Butt will be opening a university in 2019 called UA92 which is backed by Lancaster University and Trafford council.